punyaslokdutta/Darkless-AI/README.md

 ### Dataset

-**Update Aug, 2018:** We found some misalignment with the ground-truth for image 10034, 10045, 10172.
-Please remove those images for quantitative results, but they still can be used for qualitative evaluations.

 You can download it directly from Google drive for the [Sony](https://storage.googleapis.com/isl-datasets/SID/Sony.zip) (25 GB)  and [Fuji](https://storage.googleapis.com/isl-datasets/SID/Fuji.zip) (52 GB) sets.